xiyue-w/video_transcriber/readme.md

     ├── utils_core.py
     ├── requirements.txt
     └── UserData/
-        ├── my_api_key.txt (‼️Not included in the repository.
+        ├── my_api_key.txt (‼️Not included.
 You have to create one with GPT api key inside by yourself.)
         └── Saved/
             └──saved_segments.json